thruston/python-tabulate/README.md

     First   100
     Second  200
     Third   300
+    Total   600

+If you would like to mark the total line with a rule above it, then do `rule add` which will produce:

+    First   100
+    Second  200
+    Third   300
     -----------
     Total   600

 If you want to change the function, or if you have changed a value and you want to update the total, then you need to get rid of the total line first.
 There is a slick way to do this.
 Given a table like the one immediately above with a total row, try `pop add mean`:

     First   100
     Second  200